osteele/p5-server/README.md

 ### Running the server

-`p5 server` starts a sketch-aware server.
+`p5 server` starts a web server that knows about p5.js sketchs, and that reloads sketches when files are changed.
 The server is set to serve files from the current directory.

-`p5 server DIR` starts a server that serves files from the directory at DIR.
+`p5 server PATH` starts a server that serves files from the directory at *PATH*.

 By default, the server runs on port 3000.
 You can open it in a browser by visiting <http://localhost:3000>.
-The `--open` option will do this automatically.
+The `p5 server --open` will do this automatically.

 If another server is already running on port 3000, the server will choose